 About Kung Fu Cowboy

 Kung Fu Cowboy has always been a cowboy.
-Raised by an Arizona prospector and a research biologist, KFC has always been an outdoors person… wearing a cowboy hat.
+Raised by an Arizona prospector and a research biologist, KFC has always been an outdoors adventurer… wearing a cowboy hat.

 When he started Kung Fu classes in 1980, he didn’t realize he would become the hero he idolized, Kwai Chang Caine of the Kung Fu television series starring David Carradine.
-Kung Fu Cowboy enrolled in Kam Yuen’s Tai Mantis Federation in Redondo Beach, California, and ended up learning from David Carradine’s Kung Fu Master and eventually surpassing him to complete the entire system of Tai Chi Chuan, Shaolin Kung Fu, and Northern Praying Mantis Kung Fu in 1984.
+Kung Fu Cowboy enrolled in Kam Yuen’s Tai Mantis Federation in Redondo Beach, California, and ended up learning from David Carradine’s Kung Fu Master.
+KFC eventually surpassed his hero to complete the entire system of Tai Chi Chuan, Shaolin Kung Fu, and Northern Praying Mantis Kung Fu in 1984.

 Kung Fu Cowboy was ready to return to Los Angeles and pursue his movie career… with a cane…

 They co-wrote the screenplay Kung Fu Cowboy: Rock & Roll Movie 1.
 This screenplay earned a “Best Screenplay Award” at the 2013 Action On Film Movie Festival.
 (The only competition they entered the screenplay so far.)

 Shaolin Communications is publishing the first poetry book memoire by Kung Fu Cowboy.
 This poetry book was written in 2017 after Richard Del Connor developed internal bleeding and endured a surgery that created a new medical problem.
 I’m Not Homeless — I’m Domestically Challenged was rewritten by hand by Kung Fu Cowboy.
 He then read the entire poetry book in video episodes to be released over the next year at YouTube on the KUNG FU COWBOY CHANNEL.\